-Julie joined the DREAM Adaptive team as the program coordinator in January 2017.
+Julie joined the DREAM team in January 2017 in a program facing role and moved into the Executive Director position in June 2018.
 She grew up near balmy Buffalo, New York as a four-season fresh air kid.
 She was a two-sport and All-American athlete in college, earning a B.S. in Psychology and M.S. in Sports Administration.
 Julie made her way west to Colorado and worked for the US Olympic Committee for over five years, coordinating camps and events at the Colorado Olympic Training Center and also for US Paralympics.
 Highlights of her tenure included supporting the 2010 Winter Paralympics in Vancouver and the 2012 Summer Olympics in London.

-Her free time was spent exploring the Rockies where she honed her snowboarding and mountain biking skills and fell in love with mountain life.
+Her free time was spent exploring the Rockies where she fell in love with mountain life.
 Before moving with her husband and pup to Whitefish in December of 2016, they lived the salt life for 4 years in southern California.
 Throughout her traveled career path, Julie has always made it a priority to volunteer and work with adaptive sports programs in her local area.
-She is passionate about the DREAM mission and works diligently to ensure outdoor activities are accessible for all.